cyberphone/doc/payments/review-secure-payment-confirmation.md

 Put in another way, *Who* is going to market *What* and to *Whom*?

 ## Fragmentation
-The payment market is currently highly fragmented.
+The payment market is highly fragmented.
 The "framework" approach will further increase fragmentation which is hardly in the interest of *consumers*, *merchants*, and *banks*.
 There are no technical reasons for supporting both 3DS and SRC since they